Becoming a 4-H Volunteer

 5. Finish your DCC registration following these instructions.

-6. Set up your university email account.
+6. Set up your university Microsoft Outlook account for email and calendar.

 Step 4: Create a ZSuite Profile